audacious-software/PassiveDataKit-Django/README.md

 `0 3 * * *    source /var/www/venv/bin/activate && python /var/www/myproject/manage.py pdk_clear_processed_bundles`

 Once `DataBundle` objects have been processed, the system has no more need of them, and they can be safely deleted.
 The **pdk_clear_processed_bundles** job clears out that unneeded data so that the local database doesn't grow too large.
-Note that this job doesn't need to be run frequently - in the line above, this runs at 3 AM server time every day,
+Note that this job doesn't need to be run frequently - in the line above, this runs at 3 AM server time every day.

 ### pdk_update_server_health